Rahul-Neetipalli/Twitter-Stream-API/README.md

 ## Mongo DB

 Mongo DB has to be downloaded and installed for this code to run.
 You would have to start the mongod server and keep it running behind.
+NoSQL databases are know to store large volumes of structured, semi-structured, and unstructured data.
+All the meta data that comes with the stream has, thus,  been stored in the Data Base with no bias.

 ## Django